SanChai20/unityplugin-androidgpuquery/README.md

 # unityplugin-androidgpuquery
-Only support unity URP and Anroid(opengles) platform.
+A unity Plug-in.
+Only support for unity URP and functioning on Anroid(opengles) platform.